Stop the Runaway Mouse!

 What’s the “runaway mouse?”
 You’ve seen it … you may have even yelled at your computer when it happened.
 All you want to do is select (highlight) some text or data in a Microsoft Office document by dragging your mouse.
 Suddenly, your mouse has a mind of its own and moves too far, too fast.
 I’ve even heard people shout out “Whoa!” as they try to handle the out of control mouse.
 What should you do?
 What are the secrets or Microsoft Office selecting shortcuts you need to know?

-Still like the mouse?
+Do you still like a mouse?
 Press and hold [Shift] and click to pick the end of the selection area even if it is at the end of the document.
 The key is not to drag; use the scroll bar if you need to make big moves.

 Excel bonus: Okay, I admit there is a dragging trick in Excel.
 Instead of pulling harder on the mouse to move to the end of the selection, stop on the scroll bar.
 If you hop on and ride the scroll bar and gently pull the mouse, you can easily maintain control.

 Even better than the [Shift] key is a hidden selection trick.
 I compare this to taking the measurements of a large room.
 Ever have a measuring tape snap back when you try this yourself?
 It’s much easier with a friend holding the measuring tape at one end while you take your time to move to the other end.
 It’s the same idea with the hidden trick using the [F8] function key.

 To use this selection trick, simply: